tacigar/zipkin-voltdb/README.md

 A lot of storage problems are overload in nature.
 VoltDB is in-memory, but includes TTL of both time and also row count.
 Our first experiment of dependency linking in near real time proves we can get to a "done" trace.
 Using further analysis and export tables, we should be able to choose to drop a trace, or even trim it, based on after-the-fact information such as errors.
+Thus, a lower volume of refined traces can be conditionally exported elsewhere.

 ## Quick Start
 Make sure you have [VoltDB](https://www.voltdb.com/try-voltdb/open-source-edition/) and it is running.